 READ MORE ⇒ Training Your Dog To Travel

-3. Give your pet a comfortable retreat.
+3. Provide a comfortable retreat.

-4. Keep to your pet’s normal schedule.
+4. Stick to your pet’s normal schedule.

 As simple as it seems, feeding and exercising your pets on their normal schedule will help reduce their anxiety.
 Set an alarm on your phone to remind you of your pet’s feeding time and don’t skip their daily walks.
 It’s the perfect opportunity for some one-on-one time!

 It’s tempting to spoil your pets with human foods and extra treats while you’re on vacation.
 And your dog will probably be more than happy to try everything!
 But many foods are dangerous for pets.
 And even eating healthy foods he’s not used to can upset your pet’s stomach.

 It’s best to stick to his regular diet while you’re traveling.
 So, let your hosts and other guests know that anyone offering unapproved treats might be cleaning up after your pet later!

 6. A guest with pets should leave no trace.